Upskill Your Support Workers and Grow Your Business With These 17 NDIS Courses

 1. NDIS Quality and Safeguards Commission – Quality, Safety and You

 This interactive online course explains workers’ obligations under the NDIS Code of Conduct, from the perspective of NDIS participants.
-It is advised that all registered NDIS providers include this course as part of new worker inductions, with existing workers encouraged to complete it over time.
-The four modules take about 90 minutes to finish, and workers will receive a Certificate of Completion.
+All registered NDIS providers should include this course as part of new worker inductions, with existing workers encouraged to complete it over time.
+The four modules take about 90 minutes to complete, and workers will receive a Certificate of Completion.

 This free, video-based eLearning program explores why human rights matter when supporting people with disability.
 The four modules take about 30 minutes to complete and gain a certificate.

 Also from NDS, this free 30-minute course helps disability support workers recognise abuse as a violation of a person's human rights.
-It revolves around focusing on what is good for each person as the best way to enable rights and minimise abuse risk.
+It focuses on what is good for each person as the best way to enable rights and minimise abuse risk.
 It also covers the signs that abuse is or has been occurring to their clients.

-1. La Trobe University – Support for Decision Making
+4. La Trobe University – Support for Decision-Making

 This free online resource is based on the understanding that everyone has the right to participate in decision-making.
 Built on an evidence-based framework, it helps support workers to enable the people they’re supporting to exercise control and choice in their own lives.
 The six modules each take between 30 and 60 minutes to complete.